quocdang1998/merlin/docs/source/developer/mutex.rst

 Warning about the mutex in the documentation of functions locking or unlocking the mutex is mandatory.

-This section lists all functions and class methods that altering with the mutex lock in the :cpp:member:`merlin::Environment::mutex`.
-Developer must pay attention to avoid these functions inside a critical region.
+This section lists all functions and class methods that interact with the mutex of :cpp:member:`merlin::Environment::mutex`.
+Developers must pay attention to avoid these functions inside a critical region.
+When compiling Merlin in debug mode (i.e. ``CMAKE_BUILD_TYPE=Debug``), a notification and stacktrace is printed out to the standard output whenever the mutex is locked or unlocked.
+They provide information of the source location at which the mutex is altered, thus facilitating deadlock traceback.

 CUDA library
 ------------